adamlin120/chatbot-arena/README.md

 yarn
 ```

 To install the packages.
-Database schema will also be created in this step.
+Database schema and prisma client will also be created in this step.

 Make sure that an anonymous user with info: